KarpelesLab/magictls/README.md

 	m := &autocert.Manager{
 		Prompt: autocert.AcceptTOS,
-		HostPolicy: HostWhitelist("domain", "domain2"),
+		HostPolicy: autocert.HostWhitelist("domain", "domain2"),
-		Cache: DirCache("/tmp"), // use os.UserCacheDir() to find where to put that }
+		Cache: autocert.DirCache("/tmp"), // use os.UserCacheDir() to find where to put that }
 	cfg := m.TLSConfig()
 	// you may want to add to cfg.NextProtos any protocol you want to handle with ProtoListener.
 Be careful to not overwrite it.